All platforms. Windows, Linux, Apple, FreeBSD, Android, iOS, embedded, cross-building, bare metal, etc.

 Conan helped us with our infrastructure overhaul by reducing our full build time by over 40 minutes.
 That has saved us both Developer time and reduced our AWS bill.

 At Pix4D, we suffered for years the pain of managing a few dozens of 3rd party dependencies with our home-grown tools.
 Not only developers were feeling that pain, but also the CI/CD infrastructure.
 We decided to give Conan a try, and it worked!
 It does not matter how the libraries we depend on are built or provided (CMake, autotools, pre-compiled binaries).
-Conan gives us the flexibility to manage C/C++ libraries of all kinds.
+Conan gives us the flexibility to manage C and C++ libraries of all kinds.
 We have Conan fully integrated in our CI system and we do pretty advanced things with it.
 It definitely made our life easier.

 Conan arrived just in time to enable us to test multiple networking, logging, and cryptography libraries simply by adding lines to a text file.
 Moreover, when we did decide to master a library, we invested our time into a single cross-platform package, so our developers didn't need to build and rebuild the library on their own.
 It's revolutionized how we do rapid prototyping.